 The music of Roger Cichy is continually being performed throughout the United State and abroad including Japan, England, Germany, Austria, Switzerland, Australia, Russia and Mexico.
 His works have also been performed at many prestigious conventions including the Midwest International Band and Orchestra Clinics, CBDNA National and Regional Conventions, ASBDA Conventions, MENC National and Regional Conventions, several All-State Festivals and appear on many contest lists throughout the country.
 In 2008, Mark Masters released a CD recording of Cichy’s music titled Sounds Sketches and Ideas, which received Grammy listings in three categories.

-Cichy is widely sought as a composer for commissions and frequently appears as a composer-in-residence
+Cichy is widely sought as a composer for commissions and frequently appears as a composer-in-residence and guest conductor.

 "I have found the music of Roger Cichy to be innovative, well scored, musically enriched and audience friendly.
 Roger pulls it all together with well conceived material utilizing the full resources of the wind band." ~ Ray Cramer Emeritus Professor, Indiana University Jacobs School of Music & Emeritus Professor, The Musashino Academy of Music,Tokyo